raspberrypilearning/3D-scene/en/step_5.md

 --- task ---
 Now, we're going to create multiple layers for your sprites.
 You can keep it simple and just use the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} if you like, or create multiple layers for more complex projects.

-This project uses front and back `layers`{:class="block3looks"} to make the cats appear to circle the globe:
+This project uses front and back layers to make the cats appear to circle the globe:

 **Cats Around the World**: [See inside](https://scratch.mit.edu/projects/444530974/editor){:target="_blank"}